Course Content and Outcome Guide for FP 130

 - Special Fee:

 Course DescriptionProvides a foundation of theoretical knowledge in order to understand the principles of the use of water in fire protection and to apply hydraulic principles to analyze and to solve water supply problems.
-Prerequisites: MTH 95, FP 112 or equivalent.
+Prerequisites: MTH 95, WR 115 and FP 112 or equivalent.

 Intended Outcomes for the course